georgebwang/Beamer-MonashBS/README.md

 # Clean Beamer Theme for MonashBS

-This is a self-made *unofficial* LaTeX Beamer theme for Monash Business School Department of Banking and Finance, and a cleaner version of [my previously-made theme](https://github.com/georgebwang/Beamer-Monash-BaF).
+This is a self-made unofficial LaTeX Beamer theme for Monash Business School Department of Banking and Finance.

 ## Example